Book

 Masahiro Morioka |

-A classic book in Japanese bioethics.
+A very influential text in Japanese bioethics.
 This is a book that helped shift the Japanese discussion on brain death from "brain-centered analysis" to "human relationship oriented analysis."
-Brain death is redefined as a form of human relationships between a comatose patient and the people surrounding him/her.
+Brain death is redefined in terms of the human relationships between a comatose patient and the people surrounding him/her.

-In this book I paid special attention to the emotional aspect of the family members of a brain dead person, because sometimes the family members at the bedside, touching the warm body of the patient, express the feeling that the brain dead person still continues to exist as a living human being.
+Special attention is paid to the emotions of the family members of a brain dead person, because sometimes the family members at the bedside, touching the warm body of the patient, express a sense that the brain dead person still continues to exist as a living human being.
 This approach, published more than 20 years ago, has deeply influenced Japanese bioethics.

-In Chapter 5, I discussed the difference between "death of myself" and "death of the other," and explored its implication for our view of life and death.
-In Chapter 6 and 7, I discussed the fate of modern medicine and advanced scientific civilization.
-The concept of irreplaceability is introduced as a keyword in the last chapter.
-See also the paper, "Reconsidering Brain Death," Hastings Center Report, 2001.
+In Chapter 5 the author discusses the difference between the "death of oneself" and the "death of the other," and explores its implications for our views of life and death.
+In Chapters 6 and 7, he discusses the future of modern medicine and advanced scientific civilizations.
+The key concept of irreplaceability is introduced in the last chapter.
+See also "Reconsidering Brain Death," Hastings Center Report, 2001.

 Chapter 1

-Brain Death as a Form of Human Relationships
+Brain Death as a Form of Human Relationship

 -